 Impelled by the culture's rapid loss of connection with nature and the body, she returned to her first medium and made her documentary Falling for the Mountain, a love story between people and the land.
 It documents the move to stewardship on her family’s inherited land in the Swiss Alps; Knittel credits her experiences with tribal cultures and friendships with Native peoples and their indigenous wisdom for shaping her working vision.

 Other influences: Improvisation, Performance, Storytelling and Engaged Buddhism.

 With creativity, movement, innovation and the societal body as principal impulses, Knittel pursues life as an alchemical process, in kinship with her Muslim families in Palestine, Switzerland and Senegal.
 She has a daughter and lives in Santa Monica.
-She spends summers in the Alps, learning about dowsing and sharpening a scythe.
+Some summers, she is in the Alps, learning about dowsing and sharpening a scythe.